b08x/b08x.github.io/_notes/NLP/Syntax Tactics.md

 Much like witchcraft, in Natural Language Processing there is a focus on the precise arrangement of elements, words, and various symbols to achieve a specific outcome.

 Just as a witch might use incantations and spells to take down a rival, NLP algorithms use linguistic rules and algorithms to generate coherent and meaningful text.
-Both processes involve basically the same steps,
+Both processes involve basically the same ritualistic steps.

 In this overview, a demonstration of how one could use Natural Language Processing to achieve moderate success at your next open night at local spot for such a thing.